kaustubhk24/blog.kaustubh.codes/_posts/2021-01-08-how-to-make-fastest-blog-in-wordpress.md

 ## Installing WordPress

-As you are following this tutorial, most probably you know, what WordPress is, but if you don&#8217;t know, please read this topic : <a aria-label="WordPress (opens in a new tab)" href="https://en.wikipedia.org/wiki/WordPress" target="_blank" rel="noreferrer noopener nofollow" class="rank-math-link">WordPress</a>.
+As you are following this tutorial, most probably you know, what WordPress is, but if you don't know, please read this topic : <a aria-label="WordPress (opens in a new tab)" href="https://en.wikipedia.org/wiki/WordPress" target="_blank" rel="noreferrer noopener nofollow" class="rank-math-link">WordPress</a>.

 In this tutorial we are using godaddy hosting with CPanel, it contains installtron that makes WordPress installation easy. to install WordPress , Just search for Installatron and open it, Once opened Select WordPress, Fill necessary details, in Site URL selection use site with